Estimated reading time: 5 minutes

 It is well known that an organization needs to follow performance management because it helps the organization produce a workforce that is skilled and efficient.

-If an organization does not follow the performance management system, it fails in the process of employee motivation as their employees become directionless and disengaged from work.
+If an organization does not follow the performance management system, it fails in the process of employee motivation as its employees become directionless and disengaged from work.

 Performance management acts as a vital process for modern organizations.
 It helps organizations become successful and stay ahead of the competition.
 Performance management involves measuring, reporting, and managing the progress of the organization to improve the performance of the organization both at an individual and corporate level.